The Magic School Bus (book series)

 The Magic School Bus is a series of children's books about science, written by Joanna Cole and illustrated by Bruce Degen.
 Designed for ages 6-9, they feature the antics of Ms. Valerie Felicity Frizzle and her class, who board a sentient anthropomorphic mini school bus which takes them on field trips to impossible locations, including the Solar System, clouds, the past, and the human body.
 The books are written in the first person from the point of view of an unspecified student in "the Friz's" class.
 The class has a pet lizard named Liz, who accompanies the class on their field trips.

 Since the Magic School Bus books present scientific facts in the form of stories in which fantastic things happen (for example, the bus turns into a spaceship, or children shrink to the size of blood cells), each book has a page at the end detailing in a humorous manner which parts of the book represented scientific fact and which were fanciful storytelling.
-Similarities to Maurice Dolbier's The Magic Bus (1948) illustrated by Tibor Gergely are strictly coincidental.